Theory of Constraints offers New Angles on Supply Chain Management

 First of all, the TOC applications have major implications for the inventory in a Supply Chain and the velocity of movement and the lead time through all the links in the chain.

-However, in recent years the development of DDMRP — Demand Driven MRP, and the bigger-picture expansion into Demand Driven Strategy & Tactics and Demand Driven Performance — have taken this to a whole new level.
-The Demand Driven Institute has driven this, and the software now managed by Demand Driven Technologies is the most advanced of its kind in terms of compliance to the Demand Driven criteria.
+However, in recent years the development of Demand Driven MRP (DDMRP), and the bigger-picture expansion into Demand Driven Planning, Execution & Control systems has taken this to a whole new level.
+The Demand Driven Institute has driven this, and the software now managed by Demand Driven Technologies probably remains the most advanced of its kind in terms of compliance to the Demand Driven criteria.

 TOC and DDMRP helps management do things that conventional Supply Chain Management cannot support; and the combination does a better job of many of the standard Supply Chain Management requirements than conventional Supply Chain Management tools do.